Developing a Health Communication Intervention to Meet the Psychosocial Needs of Young Women Living With Breast Cancer

 Inspired by these findings, the 2020-2021 CHER grant team has partnered with the BCRC to address the results of this survey using the funding provided by the 2020-2021 CHER grant.
 The proposed research project will determine how to address the unmet needs of women being treated for breast cancer in central Texas and beyond.

 “At the Livestrong Institutes, we call our approach to cancer care CaLM (Cancer Life reiMagined).
-The CaLM model of whole-person care provides wraparound services for patients, including social, emotional, and mental health support, palliative care and symptom management, access navigation and care coordination, nutritional support, fertility preservation, hereditary cancer screening and genetic counseling, and more.
+The CaLM model of whole-person care provides wraparound services for patients, including social, emotional, and mental health support, palliative care and symptom management, access navigation and care coordination, nutritional support, fertility preservation, and more.
 The CaLM care team works closely with patients to minimize the stress and potential chaos of a cancer diagnosis by delivering and coordinating the services and resources they may need.
-The results of this project will not only help inform cancer care within the Breast Cancer specialty but across all specialties—Gastrointestinal Cancer, Gynecologic Cancer, Head and Neck Cancer, Hematologic Malignancies, and Lung Cancer—within the Livestrong Cancer Institutes,” says Dr. Kaufmann.
+The results of this project will not only help inform cancer care within the Breast Cancer specialty but across all specialties—Gastrointestinal Cancer, Gynecologic Cancer, and Hematologic Malignancies—within the Livestrong Cancer Institutes,” says Dr. Kaufmann.